School of Record for American College of the Mediterranean Madrid

 Prerequisite: N/A

-School of Record Articulation: Intermediate Politics
+School of Record Articulation: 3000 Level Politics

 The course has four broad themes: first, the collapse of the Francoist dictatorship and its replacement by a constitutional parliamentary democracy; second, the key actors and institutions in Spanish government under democracy, third, the evolution of politics and policies in Spain over the last three decades, and finally, the nature of the country's current economic and political crisis.
 By the end of the course students are expected to have acquired a thorough understanding of the Spanish political system and have gained insights into some major themes in political science, including: the nature of and contrasts between totalitarian, authoritarian and democratic regimes.